ahwassa10/CS336Project/Submission/README.txt

 Nikola Daninski  ntd42          First part of user functionality

 GRADE EACH PART SEPARATELY

+Infomation:
-When building the database, load schema.sql and sampledata.sql to get sample data.
+1) When building the database, load schema.sql and sampledata.sql to get sample data.
+2) A ticket can be associated with a number of flightOperateds though parts.

 Admin Credentials
 username: administrator